On graphs with modularity zero or near-zero: Proofs for results on random graphs

 where $x = \frac2{k}e(G) + o(n^{3/2}) = o(n^{3/2})$.
 Hence, by the convexity of $f(x)=x^2$,

-and so $q_{\cA}^D(\bar{G}) \leq \frac1{k} + o(n^{-1})$.
-Also $q_{\cA}^D(\bar{G}) \geq \frac1{k}$ since $\cA$ has $k$ parts, which completes the proof. \end{proof}
+and so $q_{\cA}^D(\overline{G}) \leq \frac1{k} + o(n^{-1})$.
+Also $q_{\cA}^D(\overline{G}) \geq \frac1{k}$ since $\cA$ has $k$ parts, which completes the proof. \end{proof}

 \needspace{6\baselineskip} \begin{lemma} Let $F$ be an $n$-vertex forest with maximum degree at most $d$, and let $\rho \geq 1/n$.
 Then we can find a set of less than $d/\rho$ edges such that deleting these edges yields a forest in which each component tree has at most $\rho n$ vertices. \end{lemma} \begin{proof} Let $x$ be the total number of vertices in components with more than $\rho n$ vertices.
 Thus $x \leq n$, and we may assume that $x>0$.
 Let the tree $T$ be a component with more than $\rho n$ vertices.
-Pick a leaf $r$ in $T$, and start following a path from $r$ until we first reach a vertex $v$ such that, for each new edge $e$ incident to $v$ (that is, not including the edge along which we arrived at $v$ if $v$ is not $r$), the component of $T - e$ not containing $v$ has at most $\rho n$ vertices.
-Remove from $T$ all the edges incident with $v$.
+Pick a leaf $r$ in $T$, and orient the edges away from $r$.
+Call an edge $uv$ \emph{open} if when we delete it the component containing the terminal vertex $v$ has order more than $\rho n$.
+Start at $r$ and follow a path of open edges until we reach a vertex $z$ such that no edge out of $z$ is open.
+Remove from $T$ all the edges incident with $z$.
 This removes at most $d$ edges, and decreases $x$ by more than $\rho n$.
-We need to repeat this less than $1/\rho$ times, and so we delete in total less than $d/\rho$ edges. \end{proof}

-Let $G$ be a graph with $n$ vertices and $m$ edges.
+We need to repeat this less than $1/\rho$ times, and so we delete in total less than $d/\rho$ edges. \end{proof} Let $G$ be a graph with $n$ vertices and $m$ edges.
 The \emph{excess} of $G$ is $m-n$.
-The \emph{core} of $G$ is the graph obtained by repeatedly deleting leaves, and (if it is non-empty) it is the unique maximal subgraph of $G$ with minimum degree at least 2.
-We call a bipartition $\cA=(A,B)$ \emph{balanced} when $||A|-|B|| \leq 1$.
+The \emph{core} of $G$ is the graph obtained by repeatedly deleting leaves, and (if it is non-empty) it is the unique maximal subgraph of~$G$ with minimum degree at least~2.
+We call a bipartition $\cA=(A,B)$ \emph{balanced} when~$||A|-|B|| \leq 1$.

 \begin{lemma} Let $G$ be an $n$-vertex graph with maximum degree at most $d$, let $\rho \geq 1/n$, and let~$G$ have at least $\rho n - 1$ isolated vertices; and suppose that the core of $G$ has excess at most~$s$, and has at most $j$ components.
 Then there is a balanced bipartition $(A,B)$ of $V(G)$ such that $e(G) - e(A,B) < s+j+d/\rho$. \end{lemma} \begin{proof} By removing at most $s+j$ edges from $G$ we may reduce it to a forest $F$.
 By Lemma~\ref{lem.smallcomps}, by removing less than $d/\rho$ further edges we may form a forest $F'$ where each (tree) component has at most $\rho n$ vertices.
 We may find a proper 2-colouring $(A',B')$ of $F'$ less its isolated vertices such that $||A'|-|B'|| \leq \rho n -1$.
 Now by adding the isolated vertices we can form a proper 2-colouring $(A,B)$ of $F'$ such that $||A|-|B|| \leq 1$.
 To complete the proof note that $e(A,B) \geq e(F') > e(G) - (s+j+d/\rho)$. \end{proof}